Ukrainian children - applying for a school place

 You will receive advance notice of the date and time of the hearing by email.
 Then a few days later, you will receive a second email with your appeal papers attached and joining instructions for the virtual appeal hearing.

 If you have been refused a place at one or more of your preferred schools, you are entitled to appeal against that decision.

-Your appeal should be lodged as soon as possible after receiving a refusal letter but please see the timescales table on this page.
+Your appeal should be lodged as soon as possible after receiving a refusal letter but please see the timescales table further down this page.